lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-archi title='Architecture'}

 {{Fig-archi}} represents the architecture for compression/decompression, it is based on {{I-D.ietf-lpwan-overview}} terminology.
 The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
-These flows are compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
+These flows are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
 The resulting information is sent to a layer two (L2) frame to a LPWAN Radio Network (RG) which forwards the frame to a Network Gateway (NGW).